Scientific collection: Biological collections / Life Sciences collections

+Biological collections are a requirement for species descriptions, following the International Code of Zoological Nomenclature.
+That is, if a new species is described in the literature, at least one specimen of that species (the "holotype") needs to be deposited in a collection (Article 72.3).

-Typical collection objects biology are fossils of organisms, preserved samples of extant animals and plants (protected from decay by drying or preparation), but also live plants, animals, bacteria and active viruses.
+Typical collection objects in biology are fossils of organisms, preserved samples of extant animals and plants (protected from decay by drying or preparation), but also live plants, animals, bacteria and active viruses.